agdturner/ccg-r3d/README.md

 <img alt="A yellow rendering of the Utah Teapot" src="data/output/Utah_teapot_(solid)/Utah_teapot_(solid)_1000x1000_i=13.557349_j=13.026869_k=17.218874_oom=-12.png" />

 This is a classic ["Hello World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) for computer graphics.
-There is an issue with the rendering along one edge of the shape.
+There are asome issues with the rendering:
+1. There is something not quite right along the edge of the teapot lid.
+This is probably because somehow intersections are either not being detected, or that there are not some for some rays and what is show instead is the other side of the teapot.
+A way to remedy this is to colour each pixel based on the area of each intersecting triangle on the pixel by treating each triangle as a tetrahedron with the fourth point on the camera focal point and getting the intersection on a pixel.
+It should then be possible to work from closest to furthers to find the areas and then proportionately colour accordingly.
+Computationally, that is quite a lot more work!
+2. There is a bright region on the teapot lid.
+This could be a data artefact.
+3. The teapot is sort of upside down!
+This can be remidied as the code allows for the teapot to be rendered from any particular direction.

 Rendering of [Geographos](https://en.wikipedia.org/wiki/1620_Geographos) using a [Geographos 3D Model provided by NASA](https://nasa3d.arc.nasa.gov/detail/geographos) with 16380 triangles (resolution 500x375, [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) of precision -7):